Rule of Law

 A person who worked with and around a group of people who do not believe in the American Experiment.

-He traveled and networked with people in this administration who look to subvert the Constitution to maintain their power and accumulate personal wealth.
+He traveled and networked with people in this administration who looked to subvert the Constitution to maintain their power and accumulate personal wealth.

 Is he okay with this?

-Republicans and Democrats have traditionally disagreed with each other over how to cut or raise a tax.
+Republicans and Democrats have traditionally disagreed with each other over how to cut or raise taxes.

 Not how much of the Constitution they were going to agree with or burn.